sumnow/markdown-formatter/README.md

 // Format the symbols of the unordered list
 // * > + > -
 formatULSymbol = config.get<boolean>('formatULSymbol', true);
-// Whether a space is required after the full-width symbol spaceAfterFullWidth = config.get<boolean>('spaceAfterFullWidth', false);
+// Whether a space is required after the full-width or half-width symbol spaceAfterFullWidthOrHalfWidth = config.get<string>('spaceAfterFullWidthOrHalfWidth', 'half');
 ```

 How to config `beautifyjs` , you can click[here](https://github.com/beautify-web/js-beautify)